villekf/OMEGA-doc/docs/source/installation.rst

 Python
 ^^^^^^

+Ignore this section if you intend to only use Octave or MATLAB.

 You need to have Python installed.
 Any version from 3.8 and up should work, though most likely earlier versions work also.
 You should install Python using your the package manager of your distro, e.g. ``sudo apt install python``, though often some version should be preinstalled.